AlwaysGuilty/KnowledgeBase/pwn/pwn.md

 ## ELF

 To start pwning, we first need to understand how target binaries are built.
-They are going to be of `ELF` format, which stands for executable and linkable format.
+They are going to be of the `ELF` format (Executable and Linkable Format).

 `ELF`s are used to store object files.
 Consequentally, every C program you compile is compiled to an object file of `ELF` format.